-1.2.1 Conceptual framework
+12.1 Conceptual framework

-The CR-PAS offers a means to record and analyze the performance of stations in seven key performance areas - participation and ownership, governance, radio programs, resource management, station management, financial management, and networking - aimed at providing indications on the relevance, efficiency, effectiveness and sustainability of a radio station.
-The CR-PAS is intended to be a practical tool that the stations can eventually adopt for continuous self-assessment, learning and improvement.
+CR-PAS offers a means to record and analyze the performance of stations in seven key performance areas - participation and ownership, governance, radio programs, resource management, station management, financial management, and networking - aimed at providing adications on the relevance, efficiency, effectiveness and sustainability of a radio station.
+The CR-PAS is intended to be a practical tool that the stations can eventually adopt for continuous -E-assessment, learning and improvement.

 The CR-PAS framework has 60 indicators carrying 100 full marks.
 The aggregate scores serve as a basis for suggesting the performance of the stations in terms of a ranking.
-By the framework, a radio requires a minimum of 35 marks.
-Those failing to do so are categorized as "endeavoring" community radios.
-A score between 35 and 44 would place the radio in the "evolving" category, while a score of 45 to 59 is categorized as a station "progressing" towards community radio ideals.
-Likewise, a score of 60 to 79 would place the station as a "performing" community radio and a score of over 80 would make it a 'model' radio.
-The assessment provides participating stations a basis to compare performance over time, and to assess whether their overall performance has improved, remained the same or deteriorated compared to the last assessment.
-The ranks and categories seek to serve the assessed radios as a means for self-assessment to provide a basis for taking corrective measures.
+By the framework, a sequires a minimum of 35 marks.
+Those failing to do so are categorized as "endeavoring" munity radios.
+A score between 35 and 44 would place the radio in the "evolving" category, a score of 45 to 59 is categorized as a station "progressing" towards community radio ideals.
+Exercise, a score of 60 to 79 would place the station as a "performing" community radio and a of over 80 would make it a 'model' radio, 'The assessment provides participating stations a bash to compare performance over time, and to assess whether their overall performance has agreed, remained the same or deteriorated compared to the last assessment.
+The ranks and amenaties seek to serve the assessed radios as a means for self-assessment to provide a basis for entrective measures.